JulianEberius/SublimePythonIDE/README.markdown

 Configuration
 -------------

-The only necessary (and possible ;-) ) configuration at the moment is setting "python_interpreter" in your projects settings (Project->Edit Project) to use another interpreter than your system interpreter.
+The only necessary configuration at the moment is setting "python_interpreter" in your projects settings (Project->Edit Project) to use another interpreter than your system interpreter.
 Example:

     {
         "folders": [
             {